MichaelSzczepaniak/HumanActivityRecognition/README.md

 ![Molten table example](https://dl.dropboxusercontent.com/s/6t04fxyozi3enp6/wickham_table5.jpg)

 When columns headers are themselves values and not variable names, the data is not considered tidy \[[4](#id-refs)\].
 In such a case, melting is performed as a part of making the data tidy.
-However, if column headers are truly variable names, then melting is optional because it not required to make the data tidy.
+However, if column headers are truly variable names, then melting is optional because it is not required to make the data tidy.
 When a tidy dataset is put into a molten form, that dataset is considered to be in the _narrow form_.
 If the same tidy data set is not melted, it is considered to be in the _wide form_.

 The wide form of the tidy data set was selected as the output form of the table resulting from step 5. processing.
 This was done for the following reasons: